chrisjbillington/conda-build-test/README.md

 2. Go to https://pypi.org/manage/account/publishing, fill in the details and *do* set the optional GitHub environment to `pypi`.

+For both PyPI and Test PyPI, "Workflow name" is `release.yml`.

 #### Set up Anaconda uploads

 1. set `ANACONDA_USER` in `.github/workflows/release-vars.sh`, e.g: